Introduction to optimization methods for training SciML models: Introduction

 \section{Introduction}

+Optimization is a key ingredient of modern machine learning (ML).
+Historically, optimization problems have been classified as \emph{convex} or \emph{non-convex}, according to the \emph{properties} of the objective function and of the feasible set.
+Convex problems are generally more tractable, since global optimality guarantees can be established and any stationary point is also a global minimum.
+Non-convex problems may possess multiple local minima and saddle points, making optimization significantly more challenging.

-Optimization is the foundation of modern machine learning (ML).
-Historically, optimization methods have been categorized by the degree to which they exploit derivative information. \emph{First-order} methods rely exclusively on gradient evaluations, whereas (approximate) \emph{second-order} methods incorporate curvature information via Hessians or suitable approximations.
+Optimization methods have been categorized by the degree to which they exploit derivative information. \emph{First-order} methods rely exclusively on gradient evaluations, whereas (approximate) \emph{second-order} methods incorporate curvature information via Hessian matrices or suitable approximations.
 However, the massive scale of modern ML problems, combined with the principles of empirical risk minimization, has driven the field toward \emph{stochastic optimization}.
-Stochastic optimization methods, such as Stochastic Gradient Descent (SGD)~\cite{robbins1951stochastic} and its variants (e.g.,~AdaGrad~\cite{duchi2011adaptive}, and Adam~\cite{kingma2017adammethodstochasticoptimization}), employ inexpensive noisy gradient evaluations that scale efficiently with data size.
+Stochastic optimization methods, such as Stochastic Gradient Descent (SGD)~\cite{robbins1951stochastic} and its variants (e.g.,~AdaGrad~\cite{duchi2011adaptive}, and Adam~\cite{kingma2017adammethodstochasticoptimization}), employ inexpensive noisy gradient evaluations that scale efficiently with the data size.
 Consequently, much of modern ML focuses on integrating first-order schemes, adaptive gradient methods, and curvature-aware techniques into stochastic optimization frameworks.

 This familiar optimization landscape changes substantially in the context of \emph{scientific machine learning} (SciML).
 Unlike classical ML, where abundant data allows stochastic approximation to perform well, SciML often operates in data-scarce regimes in which physical models must supplement, or even dominate, the available data.
-As a result, the optimization problems arising in SciML frequently take the form of \emph{physics informed} or \emph{operator constrained} formulations, in which the objective function incorporates a partial-differential equation (PDE) and boundary or initial conditions (BC or IC).
-These components change the structure of the objective function, since the loss depends on differential operators and induces global spatio-temporal coupling.
+As a result, the optimization problems arising in SciML frequently take the form of \emph{physics-informed} formulations, in which the objective function incorporates a partial differential equation (PDE) and boundary or initial conditions (BC or IC).
+The PDE and BC/ICs are usually imposed in a \emph{soft way} through a penalization term.
+An alternative is to use \emph{operator-constrained} formulations, in which the physical constraints are embedded directly into the model, typically through the neural network architecture, and are therefore enforced in a \emph{hard way}.